 Mr. Walker rejoined the firm—where he practiced as a partner until 1996—in 2007 after serving as Chief Litigation Counsel to BellSouth Corporation.
 Mr. Walker’s mixture of in-house experience and outside counsel experience provides him with a strong understanding of the challenges facing clients and in-house counsel.
 At BellSouth, Mr. Walker managed a team of lawyers and paralegals responsible for a large and challenging litigation docket while taking frontline responsibility for numerous large litigation matters.
 He was one of the lead in-house counsel in numerous major antitrust matters, including two successful landmark United States Supreme Court cases (Twombly and Trinko).
 He received the BellSouth President’s Award and the General Counsel’s Award for Excellence.

-Served as lead trial counsel in multimillion dollar healthcare dispute, involving breach of contract, fraud and tortuous interference.
+Served as lead trial counsel in multimillion dollar healthcare dispute, involving breach of contract, fraud and tortious interference.
 Case settled on successful basis after first week of jury trial.

 Represented a national telecommunications company in a putative class action lawsuit, in which plaintiffs alleged fraud over its allegedly defective telephone, Internet and television service.
 The plaintiffs claimed the data backbone of the service was systematically defective, causing Internet, telephone and television connectivity problems.
 The court said that the forum selection and arbitration clauses contained in its terms of service agreements bar the plaintiffs from bringing their nationwide class action in his court.
 The court of appeals affirmed the district court’s decision in all respects in a published decision.
 Hancock v.
 American Tel. and Tel.
 Co., Inc., 701 F.3d 1248 (2012).